mindspore-ai/docs/tutorials/application/source_en/nlp/sentiment_analysis.md

 cache_dir = Path.home() / '.mindspore_examples'

 def http_get(url: str, temp_file: IO):
-    """Download data by using the requests library and visualize the process by using the tqdm library."" req = requests.get(url, stream=True)
+    """Download data by using the requests library and visualize the process by using the tqdm library.""" req = requests.get(url, stream=True)
     content_length = req.headers.get('Content-Length')
     total = int(content_length) if content_length is not None else None